tsb0601/EMP-SSL/README.md

 This repository contains the implementation for the paper "EMP-SSL: Towards Self-Supervised Learning in One Training Epoch."
 The paper introduces a simplistic but efficient self-supervised learning method called Extreme-Multi-Patch Self-Supervised-Learning (EMP-SSL).
 EMP-SSL significantly reduces the training epochs required for convergence by increasing the number of fix size image patches from each image instance.

 ## Getting Started
+Current code implementation supports cifar10, cifar100 and imagenet100.
+We will update more datasets in the future~

 To get started with the EMP-SSL implementation, follow these instructions: